 What You Need

 Before you get started, ensure you have a microwave-safe plate that is big enough for the bacon.
 You will also need microwave-safe paper towels (read the label to make sure the paper can be used in the microwave).
-The ideal amount to microwave at once is six slices of bacon; any more than that and you will have to increase the cooking time.
+The ideal amount of bacon to microwave at once is six slices; any more than that and you will have to increase the cooking time.

 Steps to Microwave Bacon